q3769/conseq4j/README.md

 #### More details

-On the API level, you get a JDK [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) instance from one of the overloaded `getSequentialExecutor` methods of a Conseq:
+On the API level, you get a JDK [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) instance from one of the Conseq's `getSequentialExecutor` methods:

 ```
 public interface ConcurrentSequencer {